gobrial/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/50-identity-based-routing.md

   * Expand the Cookies dropdown under the Storage section.
   * Under Cookies, select the website with Path / to see the SESSION ID

+To check cookies in Firefox:

+  * Right-click and click on Inspect Element to open the developer console.
+  * Go to the Storage tab.
+  * Expand the Cookies menu and select the website to check cookies.
+On the right side of the  console, you will see the cookies that have been set on the website.

 NOTE: Make note of the SESSION ID with Path /.
 This will be used below.